Singhathia/Budgety/README.md

 # Budgety
+Hi guys
-Cool web app to check your budget
+I just created a cool web app to check your budget